N-Angleton/Etchify/README.md

 - HTML5
 - SCSS
 - Canvas API
-- Webpack
+- Webpack for bundling javascript
 - Npm for managing dependencies

 ## Functionalities

-## Styles

-Users are able to select from four styles: shade, outline, shade & outline, and silhouette.
+For the etching, users are able to select from four styles: shade, outline, shade & outline, and silhouette.

 **Shade** will analyze the original image as a grid of *n* by *n* cells, and will match the percieved luminance of each cell with an appropriate amount of shading.
 The size of *n* can be adjsuted as an advanced setting.

 **Outline** employs line recongition to trace

+**Shade & Outline**

+**Silhouette**

 ## The Pixel Logic